saprmarks/dictionary_learning/README.md

 ```bash
 ./pretrained_dictionary_downloader.sh
 ```
-Per default, this will download dictionaries of all submodules (~2.5 GB).
-The `--layers "embed,0,1,2,3,4,5"` flag allows you to select specific layers, e.g append `--layers "embed,2"` to download dictionaries for the outputs of embedding, as well as attention, MLP, and residual stream submodules in layer 2.
-Optionally, you can download checkpoints for the selected layers with `--checkpoints` (note that checkpoints take up ~10 GB per layer).

-Currently, the main thing to look for is the dictionaries in our `10_32768` set; this set has dictionaries for MLP outputs, attention outputs, and residual streams (including embeddings) in all layers of EleutherAI's Pythia-70m-deduped model.
+This will download dictionaries of all submodules (~2.5 GB) hosted on huggingface.
+Currently, we provide dictionaries from the `10_32768` training run.
+This set has dictionaries for MLP outputs, attention outputs, and residual streams (including embeddings) in all layers of EleutherAI's Pythia-70m-deduped model.
 These dictionaries were trained on 2B tokens from The Pile.

 Let's explain the directory structure by example.
 After using the script above, you'll have a `dictionaries/pythia-70m-deduped/mlp_out_layer1/10_32768` directory corresponding to the layer 1 MLP dictionary from the `10_32768` set.
 This directory contains:
 * `ae.pt`: the `state_dict` of the fully trained dictionary